LanceTheWeakProgrammer/wattodo/README.md

    The script creates a backup file containing your current tasks and plans, ensuring no data is lost.

 4. **Restore Your Data**
-   To restore a backup to a new database, use the `restore.php` script.
-This will prompt you for the database name and restore the data from the selected backup file:
+   To restore a backup, use the `restore.php` script.
+This will prompt you to choose between restoring to a new database or an existing database:
    ```bash
    php restore.php
    ```
-   Follow the on-screen instructions to choose a backup file and provide the name of the database to restore to.
+   Follow the on-screen instructions to choose a backup file, select the type of restoration, and provide the name of the database.

    #### Example Demo:
    ```bash